prashantcraju/Dynamic-Recruitment-Network/README.md

 # Dynamic Recruitment Networks (DRN)

-This repository contains the code, configurations, and evaluation framework for our ICLR 2026 submission:
+This repository contains the code, configurations, and evaluation framework:

 > **When Biology Meets Deep Learning: An Empirical Analysis of Population-Based Neural Architectures**
 > [Anonymous Authors – under double-blind review]